CAUXlab/IntegrAlign/README.md

 --annotations - Paths to 2 or 3 panel folders of the annotation files (.geojson).
 Optional.

---namesAnnotationsEmpty - Names of the empty areas in the annotations files.
+--namesEmpty - Name(s) of the empty areas in the annotations files.

+--namesArtefacts - Name(s) of the Artefacts areas in the annotations files.

+--namesAnalysisArea - Name(s) of the Analysis areas in the annotations files.

 --panels - Panel names.